Difference Between Ionic and Covalent Bond

 Ionic Bonds vs Covalent Bond

 An ionic bond is formed in the case of ionic compounds.
-Ionic compounds are made of molecules that contain charged ions, which could either be positively charged or negatively charged.
+Ionic compounds are made of molecules containing charged ions, which could be either positively or negatively charged.

 Thus this creates a force of attraction between the molecules as opposite charges attract each other.
 This force of attraction results in the formation of the bond.

-As one of the molecules in a covalent compound is electron deficient, it receives the required number of electrons from the donor molecules to create the stable covalent compound.
+As one of the molecules in a covalent compound is electron deficient, it receives the required number of electrons from the donor molecules to create a stable covalent compound.

 Comparison Table